stayen/metaphor-machine/metaphor-machine/README.md

 **Optional**.
 Defaults to 0 if omitted.
 Sets the depth of Hamming distance between styles in a batch.
 0 means no restriction; 5 means every term should differ from every previous one.

+#### --seed INT

+**Optional**.
+Defaults to None.
+If defined, seeds the pseudo-random integers generator, allowing to generate re-producible results, other parameters unchanged.

 #### --llm-sequence

 For `--llm-generate` task outputs the prompt to request sequences.